Lower Bounds on the F-pure Threshold and Extremal Singularities

 For the converse, we set up some notation.
-For a form $f$ and a linear form $L$, let $\overline f$ denote the form $f\bmod L$ in the polynomial ring $k[x_0, x_1, \dots, x_n]/\langle L\rangle.$
+For a form $f$ and a linear form $L$, let $\bar f$ denote the form $f\bmod L$ in the polynomial ring $k[x_0, x_1, \dots, x_n]/\langle L\rangle.$

 Now suppose that $f$ is the defining equation of the hypersurface $X$ with the property that every hyperplane section is extremal.
-Then $\overline f$ is a Frobenius form (for all choices of $L$) so $f$ has degree $p^e+1$ for some $e$.
+Then $\bar f$ is a Frobenius form (for all choices of $L$) so $f$ has degree $p^e+1$ for some $e$.

-Fixing coordinates $\{x_0, x_1, \dots, x_n\}$, we can write $f$ {\it uniquely} as $f = \sum_{i=0}^nx_i^{p^e} L_i + g$, where the $L_i$ are linear forms, and $g$ is some form {\it none of whose monomials are divisible by $x_i^{p^e}$ for any $i$}.
+Write $f$ {\it uniquely} as $f = \sum_{i=0}^nx_i^{p^e} L_i + g$, where the $L_i$ are linear forms, and $g$ is some form {\it none of whose monomials are divisible by any $x_i^{p^e}$}.
 We need to show that $g$ is zero.
 For this, it suffices to show that $g$ is divisible by infinitely many distinct (up to scalar multiple) linear forms.

 Fix any linear form $L$.
-By hypothesis, $\overline f $ is a Frobenius form.
-Since the set of Frobenius forms is closed under addition, also $\overline g$ is a Frobenius form.
-Now if $L=x_i$, the restriction on the monomials of $g$ implies that $\overline g=0$---that is, that $x_i$ divides $g$ for each $i$.
+By hypothesis, $\bar f $ is a Frobenius form.
+Since the set of Frobenius forms is closed under addition, also $\bar g$ is a Frobenius form.
+Now if $L=x_i$, the restriction on the monomials of $g$ implies that $\bar g=0$---that is, that $x_i$ divides $g$ for each $i$.
 So without loss of generality

 where $h$ is a form of degree $p^e+1 - (n+1)$.

 Next, we consider what happens when $L= x_0 - c x_1$ for some $c\in k$.
 Using the isomorphism

 we see that because $g \bmod L$ is a Frobenius form, also